coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

     occurrence), using tactic ``rewrite /f`` (for a global replacement of f by g) or ``rewrite pattern/f``, for a finer selection.

-    .. coqtop:: none

-       Undo.

-    .. coqtop:: all
+    .. coqtop:: all restart

        rewrite /f H.

     alternatively one can override the pattern inferred from ``H``

-    .. coqtop:: none

-       Undo.

-    .. coqtop:: all
+    .. coqtop:: all restart

        rewrite [f _]H.